-PBI Education is dedicated to providing high quality, continuing education events that are clinically and academically based on the topics of professional boundaries, ethics, medical record keeping, prescribing practices, risk management, and law.
-We offer lifelong learning opportunities for professionals enhancing their ability to provide the highest quality of public care, patient care, and safety.
-These educational experiences assist professionals perform optimally and ethically, measured by improvements in competence, performance, and care, thereby elevating the overall health and safety of the community.
+Since 2001, PBI Education has been dedicated to providing high-quality, continuing education events that are clinically and academically based on the topics of professional boundaries, civility and communication, ethics, medical record keeping, prescribing practices, risk management, and law.
+These educational experiences assist professionals to perform optimally and ethically, as demonstrated by improvements in competence, performance, and care, thereby elevating the overall health and safety of the public.

 Dr. Stephen Schenthal is trained as a Board Certified Psychiatrist and Board Certified Diplomate in Clinical Social Work.
 In 2001, after his medical license was revoked for a professional boundary violation, Dr. Schenthal created the Smart Boundaries™ courses and seminars with the goal of protecting professionals and the public they serve by preventing the occurrence of boundary violations.

 Dr. Gregory Skipper has devoted his career to assisting professionals.
 He has worked with Medical Regulatory Boards and Professional Health Programs around the country.
 He has published extensively regarding issues related to professional impairment.
 Dr Skipper was Medical Director of the Alabama Physician Health Program for 12 years from 1999-2011.
 In that capacity he worked closely with the Alabama Medical Board.
 He was on the Underwriter Committee for ProAssurance, a large malpractice conglomerate.
 Dr. Skipper is an expert in medical disciplinary issues and processes and gives talks on how Medical Boards function differently in every state, How Attorneys Think Differently Than Doctors, the National Practitioner Databank, Medical Errors and other similar topics.